It is true that mLearning is not eLearning on a mobile device.

 A serious and very effective use of such a notification: If you have an Android smartphone or iPhone with iOS 6 and your carrier supports it, you may have at one time received an AMBER Alert.
 This is just-in-time information, and it is targeted to specific regions.

-Weather alerts can be delivered like this, as well, turning your phone into a weather radio of sorts.
+Weather alerts can be delivered like this, turning your phone into a weather radio of sorts.
 This is highly effective since the mobile device rarely leaves your side.

-Apple’s Reminders app on iOS is capable of telling you to water the garden when you get back home or to reboot the servers when you get to work because it knows where you live and where you work (provided you’ve told it that information ahead of time).
+Apple’s Reminders app on iOS can tell you to water the garden when you get back home or to reboot the servers when you get to work because it knows where you live and where you work (provided you’ve told it that information ahead of time).
 Entering and exiting geofenced areas could trigger a nearly infinite number of workflows, announcements and information delivery.

 The required APIs for creating geofences are available to be used in most major platforms, with Android’s LocationManager and iOS’s CoreLocation fitting the bill nicely.
 Mobile Web browsers are also capable of discerning the user’s location, so it is not confined to just apps.